-1. Expense ratios are the most important costs of investing in mutual fund since they are deducted every year and are unavoidable
+1. Expense ratios are the most important costs of investing in mutual funds since they are deducted every year and are unavoidable

 2. Investors can easily reduce their expense ratio and increase returns by buying direct plans of mutual funds through providers such as ORO

 The different type of expenses

 There are mainly two kinds of expenses that are associated with investing in mutual funds.
 The first kind of costs is explicitly paid by the investor.
 These include:

 1. Entry load/ Transaction charges: Entry loads are paid when investors enter the mutual fund.
 They are typically specified as a percentage of the investment amount.
 However, since 2009, SEBI has banned entry loads.
 Instead, transaction charges have been introduced where the mutual fund company can choose to charge investors either Rs 150 ( for first-time investors) or Rs 100 ( for existing investors) when they buy a fund.

 2. Exit loads: Exit loads are paid when an investor exits the fund before a pre-defined interval and are also specified as a percentage of the investment amount.
 The lock-in period is typically between 1 to 2 years and the load is usually around 1%.
 However, this varies with the liquidity of the fund with liquid funds having lesser lock-ins and lower exit loads.